 “This link with a major construction company like McLaren is crucial in improving understanding and providing greater awareness for staff and management so mental health issues can be handled better.”

-As part of the mental health awareness day next Thursday, Mersey Care are also staging an event to promote their Big Brew campaign, which encourages people getting together over a cuppa to talk about their problems and access services quicker.
+As part of the mental health awareness days, Mersey Care also stage events to promote their Big Brew campaign, which encourages people getting together over a cuppa to talk about their problems and access services quicker.

-The initiative is part of McLaren’s policy to look after their welfare of their staff and Gary Cramp, Operations Director at McLaren Construction Midlands & North, explained: ‘’As part of McLaren Construction’s ongoing commitment to health, safety and welfare of our project teams, we are thrilled to be taking part in the NHS Big Brew campaign in Speke.
+The initiative was part of McLaren’s policy to look after their welfare of their staff and Gary Cramp, Operations Director at McLaren Construction Midlands & North, explained: ‘’As part of McLaren Construction’s ongoing commitment to health, safety and welfare of our project teams, we are thrilled to be taking part in the NHS Big Brew campaign.

 “Tackling mental health in construction is hugely important, as people in the industry still view it as a taboo.
 Dealing with mental health is not just good for the workforce; it is also essential for productivity, efficiency and exceeding our customers’ expectations.
 We are looking forward to the day and creating a greater awareness whilst promoting speaking up on the issue of mental health.’’